Skip to main content

 );

-If your database gets breached, attackers see only meaningless UUID tokens.
+If your application database gets breached, attackers see only opaque UUIDs — no PII, no contact data, no addresses.

-This is something Cognito has no concept of.
-Databunker Pro can tokenize a real credit card number into a Luhn-valid fake that passes format validation in downstream systems:
+Cognito has no concept of this.
+Databunker Pro tokenises a real card number into a Luhn-valid token that passes format validation in downstream systems — so legacy fraud / payment / risk systems keep working without ever seeing the real card.

 curl -X POST https://your-databunker/v2/TokenCreate \